Jason Epstein: Publications

 In his book, Book Business: Publishing Past, Present, and Future, Epstein writes about working in the New York offices of Random House.
 He tells of: W. H. Auden delivering the manuscript of The Dyer's Hand in a torn overcoat and slippers; Dr. Seuss reciting Green Eggs and Ham to the staff; Terry Southern writing scenes for Dr. Strangelove on a wooden table in the basement; a diffident Andy Warhol bowing and scraping to Epstein; John O'Hare showing off his Rolls-Royce in the courtyard; and Ralph Ellison smoking a cigar in Epstein's office and using his hands to explain "how Thelonious Monk developed his chords."

 E.L.
-Doctorow's Billy Bathgate was decidated to Epstein.
+Doctorow's novel Billy Bathgate was dedicated to Epstein.

 Personal life

 Epstein married Barbara Zimmerman in 1954.
 They met while working at Doubleday, and their fathers knew each other.
 Together, they had two children: Jacob and Helen.
 The couple divorced in 1990.
 Three years later, he married Judith Miller, a reporter for The New York Times and daughter of impresario Bill Miller.
 They remained married until his death.

 Epstein died on February 4, 2022, at his home in Sag Harbor, New York.
 He was 93, and suffered from congestive heart failure prior to his death.